Teaching Tips, Teacher Life

 “Why are we writing stories when the exam asks for emails?”
 If you’ve ever had a parent or student question your creative writing activities, you’re not alone.
 But here’s the truth: creative writing is one of the most powerful ways

-Speaking Skills, Teaching Tips
+Speaking Activities, Teaching Tips

 Have you ever seen an ESL student freeze after hearing someone say, “break a leg” or “spill the beans”?
 Idioms and slang add color and culture to the English language, but for many learners, they’re confusing—and often completely unintelligible.
 That’s